Myopia or near sightedness, is one of the most common vision conditions.

 Optometrists distinguish between myopia and hyperopia during an eye examination.
 Believe it or not, sometimes one condition may mimic the other and several specialised tests may be required.
 Simply reading letters on a chart at a GP’s office or at a school vision screening does not give any information or diagnosis about what someone’s eye condition is.

 The definition of high myopia has varied over the years, however it is generally considered to be high when the spectacle prescription reaches -5.00D or greater in one or both eyes.
-The higher the amount of myopia, the higher the risk of eye diseases such as glaucoma, cataract and retinal detachment.
+The higher the amount of myopia, the higher the risk of eye diseases such as glaucoma, cataract, macular disease and retinal detachment.
+You can read more on our dedicated 'Myopia and Eye Disease' page.

 Myopia generally develops in the childhood or teenage years and this can be influenced by a combination of genetics, environment and other individual visual characteristics.